CarlSargunar/Aspire-Demo/Docker Demo/Readme.md

     docker build --tag=sqldb ./SQLDb
     docker run -d -p 1433:1433 --name sqldb sqldb

+## Configuration for building the application

+The docker compose file is configured to use the following environment variables:

+- DOCKER_REGISTRY - The registry to use for the images.
+If null or not set, the images will be built locally.

 To build the entire application, use the following command:

     docker-compose up --build